R2D2-08/R2D2-08/README.md

 # 👋 Hello, I'm R2D2

+I am currently in my second year studying Computer Science and Engineering at the National Institute of Technology Calicut

 ## 🚀 About Me
 💡 Passionate about Computer Science, AI, and problem-solving.
 📖 Learning **C++, JavaScript, and a bit of backend development**.